'When those eight men meet on a golf course, we can apply real pressure to them.' Bono, Bob Geldof and Richard Curtis in Time Magazine.

 On July 2nd U2 will join dozens of other great acts taking part in a unique concert on several continents.
 There could be a million spectators, 2 billion viewers, but there is only 1 message... to get the 8 most powerful politicians in the world, meeting at the G8 Summit in Edinburgh, 'to stop 30,000 children dying every single day of extreme poverty.'

 Find out more about what Live 8 is about

-Check out who is on the bill
+Check out who is on the bill.

-Below an edited extract from the TIME interviews - read
+Below an edited extract from the TIME interviews - read the whole piece.